Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Abstract

 \section{Abstract}

-A detailed treatment of the classical Chapman-Enskog derivation of hydrodynamics is given in the framework of Grad's moment equations.
-Grad's systems are considered as the minimal kinetic models where the Chapman-Enskog method can be studied exactly, thereby providing the basis to compare various approximations in extending the hydrodynamic description beyond the Navier-Stokes approximation.
-Various techniques, such as the method of partial summation, Pad\'e approximants, and invariance principle are compared both in linear and nonlinear situations.
+{ A detailed treatment of the classical Chapman--Enskog derivation of hydrodynamics is given in the framework of Grad's moment equations.
+Grad's systems are considered as the minimal kinetic models where the Chapman--Enskog method can be studied exactly, thereby providing the basis to compare various approximations in extending the hydrodynamic description beyond the Navier--Stokes approximation.
+Various techniques, such as the method of partial summation, Pad\'e approximants, and invariance principle are compared both in linear and nonlinear situations.}